bertrandvidal/parse_this/README.md

         return a_string * an_int, default * default
 ...

+MyClass.parse_me_if_you_can.parser.call(MyClass)

 ```
-The output will be the same as above.
-The only difference is the use of the
+The output will be the same as using `create_parser` on a regular method.
+The only difference is the use of the special value `Class` to specify where
-special value `Class` to specify where the `cls` argument is used.
+the `cls` argument is used.

 **Note**: The `classmethod` decorator is placed **on top** of the `create_parser`
 decorator in order for the method to still be a considered a class method.